sebkirche/genivm/README.md

 genivm
 ======

 A very simple virtual machine, compile pseudo assembly into vm-bytecode.
-For windows plateformes.
+For windows platforms.